Evan Watkins: Playing career

 Evan Watkins made his début for Warrington on Saturday 8 February 1908, and he played his last match for Warrington on Friday 17 April 1908.
 He played cricket for Abertillery Town Cricket Club, Blaina Cricket Club, and Monmouthshire in the Minor Counties Championship between 1909 and 1911, making 6 appearances.

-Genealogical information
+Personal life

 Evan Watkins' younger brother was the Olympic gymnast Edgar Watkins.
-Evan's marriage to Miriam (née Davies) was registered during first ¼ 1914 in Llandovery district.